cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 [^2]: See Billings, Jay Jay, et al. 2017 "Will humans even write code in 2040 and what would that mean for extreme heterogeneity in computing?", [in arXiv](https://arxiv.org/pdf/1712.00676).

 [^3]: I still remember Dreamweaver from [Macromedia](https://en.wikipedia.org/wiki/Macromedia) (later purchased by Adobe).
 It was a no code app that promised to make web development just a matter of throwing components to a canvas.
-It didn’t work out as expected and today we are still writing HTML, CSS and JavaScript, ouch!
+It didn't work out as expected, and today we are still writing HTML, CSS and JavaScript, ouch!

 [^4]: Not to mention the negative impact of AI-based layouts on our highly overvalued software engineering pockets.